thevenusproject-dev/site-constructor/README.md

 ## EN
 This repo contains all the necessary links to script files and chunks of code, which are then used by a single construct file `build.php` to compile site's frontend, using current server environment.
 #####How this works?
 The `build.php` file makes an API request, collecting all the necessary information from received callback.
 It then saves all the requested data to the current user's hosting, checking for files `sha` hashes.
 The `build.php` file then receives new timestamp to rewrite default filename, hiding it from outer eyes.
-Futher requests to new `build_{timestamp}.php` will do API request again, checking for changed hashes, and if some were found - the script will replace file with its newer version.
+Further requests to new `build_{timestamp}.php` will do API request again, checking for changed hashes, and if some were found - the script will replace file with its newer version.
 #####Want more details and info?
 Please read [TVP Site Constructor WIKI](https://github.com/thevenusproject-dev/site-constructor/wiki)

 ## RU